jsummers/deark/readme.txt

          current time, or the source file's timestamp.)
 The times will be set to some arbitrary value if necessary.
 This option is intended for use with testing.
+      -opt atari:palbits=<9|12>
+         For some Atari image formats, the number of significant bits per palette color.
+The default is to autodetect.
   -h, -?, -help:
      Print the help message.
   -version